 Caterina leads the development of the metrology underpinning the industrial exploitation of nanoparticles and particle systems.
 She acts as an expert in the ISO TC229 (Nanotechnologies) and TC24/SC4 (Particle characterisation) and has been driving internationally a range of standardisation efforts in the area, including the VAMAS TWA34 Project 10 interlaboratory comparison on measurement of nanoparticle concentration.
 Caterina is currently working with other international measurement experts and instrument manufacturers at increasing confidence and repeatability in the measurement of the surface chemistry, charge, density and concentration of nanoparticles.

 Caterina is also the NPL technical lead for medicine manufacturing.
 Within this activity, Caterina is liaising with Pharmaceutical companies and relevant research centre to support innovation in the manufacturing of both traditional and novel medicines.
 She coordinates related activities across several groups at NPL and engages with the wider stakeholder landscape.

-Caterina is a member of the Institute of Physics and of the Materials Research Society.
+Caterina is a chartered physicist and a member of the Institute of Physics.